 Draft – Work in Progress –

 The first draft of this study was written in 2012, after I took the Dmanisi Summer School.
-I would like to those at the Georgian National Museum who made it possible and Steve Harrell who introduced me to museum studies.
+I would like to those at the Georgian National Museum who made it possible.

 I am interested in studying how the hominids/hominins of Dmanisi are represented, an interest related to the ethnography of paleoanthropological knowledge production and communication, particularly the kind of knowledge that is represented to the general public in English.